Biomass energy: dirty, highly inefficient and not sustainable

 More than debate and discussion, town meetings and offerings and comments over the Internet, Senator Sanders now has the opportunity to take action on his public statements about curbing green house gas emissions and reducing Vermont's contribution to climate change.
 He can do so and set an example for others and he can provide demonstrable evidence of Vermont's forward looking position on climate change.

 Senator Sanders and Governor Shumlin can offer action to impact climate change by exerting their influence to halt the construction of an industrial, 35 Mw wood-burning biomass power plant in Springfield.
 The Springfield biomass plant proposal which is presently before the Public Service Board will produce 1,229 tons of greenhouse gas each day and 448,700 tons of greenhouse gas per year, according to the developer.
 In addition to burning green wood fuel, the harvest, the processing and the transport of wood will also produce prodigious quantities greenhouse gas.
+Other pollutants described in the developer's documents will adversely affect Vermont's air-quality and will emit particulate matter, ozone and dust into the air along roadways and in towns.

 How far in Vermont and beyond will these emissions travel?
 Nobody knows.